 - You have an infection of the amniotic fluid or placenta

-- You've had a baby with GBS before
+- You've had a baby with GBS in the past

 - You have a fever higher than 100.4 F during labor

 Babies can get two types of GBS infection: Early-onset starts during a newborn's first week of life.
 Babies get this type during delivery.
 Late-onset starts a week to a few months after the baby is born.
-This type isn't always passed from mother to baby.
+This type may be acquired in the home or in the community, and it isn't prevented by antibiotics given during delivery.

 Babies who get this infection may start to have symptoms in the first few days of life, or weeks to months later.
 You may notice that your little one has: